In Goldfinger’s opening chapter, ‘Reflections in a Double Bourbon’, James Bond is drowning his sorrows while he travels home from Mexico.

 While doing so Bond orders his third double bourbon.
-He found it rather distasteful and craves “the soft life” instead.
+He found the assignment rather distasteful and craves “the soft life” instead.
 Suddenly he’s jolted out of his thoughts.
 Someone has approached him, calling him by name.

 It turns out to be Junius Du Pont, one of the baccarat players in Casino Royale.
 So when Du Pont orders a drink Bond has yet another bourbon.